Ivanhoe line: History

 After phase one of the Ivanhoe line was completed in the mid 1990s it was originally planned that phase two would extend the line west to Burton-on-Trent on the current freight-only line via Coalville and Ashby-de-la-Zouch.
 In 2006 the Conservative Party released a brief of its plans for reopening the line.

 A report published in December 2008 assumed that the total number of passenger journeys would be 150,000 per annum, each paying an average of £3.15 per journey.

 In June 2009 the Association of Train Operating Companies recommended reopening of the line to passenger services with stations at Kirby Muxloe, Bagworth, Coalville, Ashby-de-la-Zouch, Moira and Gresley.
 ATOC estimated that the capital cost at £49 million, the benefit-cost ratio (BCR) to be 1.3 and the BCR excluding capital costs to be 2.9.
 Leicestershire County Council again ruled out the proposal, claiming it would cost a £4 million annual subsidy.
-However, previous reports had suggested the subsidy required would be far less, and that after the initial investment the line would make money.
+Previous reports had suggested the subsidy required would be far less, and that after the initial investment the line would make money.